Risks related to our reliance on third parties

 We are heavily dependent upon our collaboration arrangements with Gilead and certain other third parties for the development and commercialization of our products and there can be no assurance that these arrangements will deliver the benefits we expect.

 In July 2019, we entered into a 10-year global research and development collaboration with Gilead.
 In connection with our entry into the option, license and collaboration agreement, we received an upfront payment of $3.95 billion and a €960 million ($1.1 billion) equity investment from Gilead.
 Under the option, license and collaboration agreement, we will fund and lead all discovery and development autonomously until the end of the relevant Phase 2 clinical study.
 After the completion of the Phase 2 clinical study (or, in certain circumstances, the first Phase 3 study), Gilead will have the option to acquire an exclusive commercial license to that program in all countries outside of Europe.
 If the option is exercised, we and Gilead will co-develop the compound and share costs equally.
-In addition, we are heavily dependent on Gilead for its further development of our product candidate filgotinib.
-In connection with entering into the option, license and collaboration agreement in July 2019, we amended certain terms of our existing agreement with Gilead governing filgotinib.
-These arrangements are fundamental to the achievement of our strategy and there can be no assurance that they will deliver the benefits we expect.
-Gilead may not devote sufficient resources or give sufficient priority to the programs in respect of which it acquires a commercial license pursuant to the option, license and collaboration agreement or to the filgotinib program.
-Furthermore, Gilead may not be successful in the further development and commercialization of filgotinib or other programs for which it acquires a commercial license, even when they do devote resources and prioritize their efforts for such programs.
+In addition, we are heavily dependent on Gilead for the commercialization of filgotinib and the further development of our product candidate filgotinib outside of Europe.
+Gilead may not devote sufficient resources or give sufficient priority to the programs in respect of which it acquires a commercial license pursuant to the option, license and collaboration agreement.
+Furthermore, Gilead may not be successful in the commercialization of filgotinib outside of Europe and further development and commercialization of filgotinib or other programs for which it acquires a commercial license, even when they do devote resources and prioritize their efforts for such programs.

 In addition, the terms of the collaboration with Gilead and any collaboration or other arrangement that we may establish may not ultimately prove to be favorable to us or may not be perceived as favorable, which may negatively impact the trading price of the ADSs or our ordinary shares.
 In addition, pursuant to the collaboration with Gilead, we are entitled to certain option payments and tiered royalties, and milestone payments on certain products.
 There can be no assurance that such payments will be sufficient to cover the cost of development of the relevant product candidates.